top of page

 3. Economic Sustainability: Supporting older workers has broader societal benefits, from reducing economic inactivity to enhancing financial wellbeing.
 B Corps that lead on age inclusion not only strengthen their own talent pipelines but also contribute to a healthier economy.

-Two ladies working one older one younger
+Two ladies working, one older and one younger

-Building Your Employer Brand
+Building Your Employer Brand for All Ages

 ProAge’s Call to Action for B Corps